 Resources for new industrial and commercial business inquiries

-- Initial Study (60 to 90 days): For qualifying customers, we will complete a high level review called a Load Interconnection Evaluation Study.
+- Initial Study: For qualifying customers, we will complete a high level review called a Load Interconnection Evaluation Study.

-- Detailed Engineering Study (6 to 9 months - cost covered by the customer): Includes detailed engineering study and design, an infrastructure installation timeline, and the option to proceed with construction to reserve power capacity on our system.
+- Detailed Engineering Study: This customer-funded study includes detailed engineering study and design, an infrastructure installation timeline, and the option to proceed with construction to reserve power capacity on our system.

-- Service Design and Installation (timeline will depend on customer request and environmental licensing requirements, if any): Following execution of a Manitoba Hydro Construction Agreement, final infrastructure design and installation would commence.
+- Service Design and Installation: Following execution of a Manitoba Hydro Construction Agreement, final infrastructure design and installation would commence.
 The customer is responsible for the actual cost of the electric service extension and all electrical equipment beyond the Manitoba Hydro point of delivery.